Croats of Bosnia and Herzegovina: Ottoman Empire

-In the middle of the 15th century, the Ottoman Empire started to conquer Bosnia.
-In 1451 they took Vrhbosna province and conquered Bosnia in 1463.
-Herzegovina was conquered in 1481, while northern Bosnia was still under Hungary and Croatia until 1527 when it was conquered by the Ottomans.
-After the Turkish conquest, many Catholic Bosnians converted to Islam, and their numbers in some areas shrank as many fled from fear of conversion and persecution.
-The Ottoman conquest changed the demographics of Bosnia and Herzegovina, reducing the number of Catholics, and eliminating the Bosnian Church, whose members apparently converted to Islam en masse.
-The present-day boundaries of Bosnia and Herzegovina were made in 1699 when the Treaty of Karlowitz was signed in order to establish peace between the Austrian Empire and the Ottoman Empire.
-Another significant event for Bosnian Croats is the boundary established by an agreement between the Republic of Ragusa and the Ottoman Empire, where Ragusans promised to give in a part of their territory in Neum to the Ottomans in order to protect themselves from the Republic of Venice.
+In the mid-15th century, the Ottoman Empire began to conquer Bosnia.
+In 1451, they took the Vrhbosna province, and in 1463, they conquered Bosnia.
+Herzegovina was conquered in 1481, while northern Bosnia remained under Hungarian and Croatian rule until 1527, when the Ottomans took control.
+After the Turkish conquest, many Catholics in Bosnia converted to Islam, and their numbers in some areas declined as many fled due to fear of conversion and persecution.
+The Ottoman conquest changed the demographics of Bosnia and Herzegovina, reducing the Catholic population.
+The present-day boundaries of Bosnia and Herzegovina were established in 1699 with the Treaty of Karlowitz, which ended the Austro-Ottoman War.
+Another significant event for Bosnian Croats is the boundary established by an agreement between the Republic of Ragusa and the Ottoman Empire, under which Ragusans promised to cede a part of their territory in Neum to the Ottomans to protect themselves from the Republic of Venice.